 And yet, while the benefits of automation to the economy as a whole are clear, the impact on workers is less certain.

 Historically, workplace substitution by machines has freed-up humans to focus on higher-value tasks or to create new ones.
-The Agricultural and Industrial revolutions of the 18th and 19th centuries, for example, were periods of immense workplace automation—and yet, the share of the population engaged in work actually rose as new demand called forth new products, services, and work.
+The Agricultural and Industrial revolutions of the 18th and 19th centuries, for example, were periods of immense workplace automation—and yet, the share of the population engaged in work actually rose as new demand engendered new products, services, and work.

-But, automation hasn’t always carried positive news for workers.
+But automation hasn’t always carried positive news for workers.
 While there have historically been enough jobs to go around, the impact on wages has been more ambiguous.
 Similarly, workplace disruption can carry substantial costs for those directly affected, since such workers may need to upgrade their skills or move into new roles.
 No wonder that the current surge of artificial intelligence (AI), robotics, and other digital technologies has raised fresh concerns about the future availability and nature of work.

-Conceptualizing it
+Conceptualizing automation

-So, how should we conceptualize automation as an economic matter in order to analyze i?
+So, how should we conceptualize automation as an economic matter for analysis?
 To understand the impact of automation on employment, after all, one must first be able to quantify it as an economic activity.
 Yet this remained a practical and conceptual challenge for many years.
 However, in the early 2000s, economists David Autor, Frank Levy, and Richard Murnane advanced a paradigm-shifting framework for analyzing the impacts of automation on employment and wages.
 With this work, Autor, Levy, and Murnane showed that statistical analysis could better measure the impacts of automation on workplace activities if it considered what people do at work (tasks), rather than the capabilities they possess to carry-out those activities (skills).

 In this fashion, the so-called task model now presides as the starting point for understanding automation’s implications for the labor market.
 First off, the task framework makes clear that a job is a bundle of tasks, to which workers apply skill endowments in exchange for wages.
 Some of these tasks may become automated.
 Others may not.
 Skills belong to workers, which can be ported to other jobs—even those with a different task composition.